 At major train stations there can be security checks before one boards a train, especially with high-speed trains in Belgium and France.
 Check the websites of the high-speed rail companies for security check arrangements.
 Arrive at the station/platform with ample time to spare.
 In France, for long distance trains, it is common to have a cut-off time (5 minutes?) before the departure time when passengers are no longer allowed to access the platform or board the train.

-For Eurostar passengers going from Brussels to England, you have to scan your ticket at gates, full-scale security check, Schengen immigration check, and UK immigration check at Brussels-Midi/Zuid ('Brussels-South').
-(Customs check is conducted at arrival in UK.
-For Eurostar passengers going to just France, there is a separate check-in terminal at Brussels-South.)
-Direct Eurostar services from the Netherlands to England starts on 31 March 2020; before then, passengers have to get to Brussels first for border controls.
+For Eurostar passengers going from Netherlands/Belgium to England, you have to scan your ticket at a gate, go through full-scale security check, Schengen immigration check, and UK immigration check at Amsterdam Centraal / Rotterdam Centraal / Brussels-Midi/Zuid ('Brussels-South').
+Customs check is conducted at arrival in UK.
+(Currently Eurostar tickets from Netherlands/Belgium to France is not bookable.)
+For Eurostar passengers going to just France, there is a separate check-in terminal at Brussels-South.
 See what Eurostar says about check-in time.

 Systematic checks have been abolished at the international borders within the Schengen Area.
 (Benelux, France, and West Germany were the original signatories of the Schengen Agreement in 1985.)
 Trains usually run straight through the land borders.
 However, trains can be stopped at the border, especially around sensitive times.
 Otherwise, you could still have your ID and belongings checked by police or customs officers anywhere, including railway stations, or even inside moving trains.
 In special circumstances, systematic checks at the borders can be reinstated.
 Remember to have your passport or EEA/Swiss-issued ID card with you, and try to avoid tight connections in general.

-To the west of Luxembourg, while tickets via the Sterpenich frontier usually clearly refer to Sterpenich as a frontier point, tickets via Athus usually just say 'via Athus'.
-Luxembourgish domestic ticketing is extended to Athus, and Athus has always been better connected to Luxembourg than the rest of Belgium.
+To the west of Luxembourg, while tickets via the Sterpenich frontier usually clearly refer to Sterpenich as a frontier point, tickets via Athus may just say 'via Athus'.
+Luxembourgish domestic ticketing is extended to Athus.

 Trains crossing the France–Switzerland border at Basel usually just say 'via Basel SBB'.
 Within the Basel SBB station is a French portion, which is referred to as Bâle SNCF or Basel SBB Gl.
 30-35 in journey planners.
 Trains crossing the Germany–Switzerland border at Basel usually just say 'via Basel Bad Bf'.
 Basel Badischer station is owned by DB (German Rail); there are three rail lines from here to Germany, and one line across the Rhine to, e.g., Basel SBB.
 Traditionally there are border-crossing facilities between the French/German platforms and the Swiss station halls at these Basel stations, but there are now no systematic border checks since Switzerland implemented the Schengen agreement in December 2008.
 (But systematic border checks can be reinstated under special circumstances, and anyone can be checked by the police at anytime.)

 Platforms are not numbered by the platforms themselves, but by track number.
 'Track' is Spoor / Voie / Gleis in Dutch / French / German.
 At a station, if you see signs for, e.g., Gleis 3, 4, 6, 7, with 5 missing, that means that track 5 is a passing track without platform.
-The word for (railway) 'platform' itself is Perron / Quai / Bahnsteig, which you use if you have to say something like 'I left something on the platform'; using the word for 'track', which is often mistakenly used by foreigners to mean 'platform', means something very different in this context.
+The word for (railway) 'platform' itself is Perron / Quai / Bahnsteig.
+(Do not make the mistake of saying that, e.g., you leave something on the 'track' when you mean 'platform'.)

-Sometimes trains are coupled (joined together), and they can decouple later, with only one train proceding further, or both trains continuing to different destinations.
+Sometimes trains can be decoupled (one train splits into two trains).
 Check the platform section, and the destinations of each coupled train very carefully.

 Not included in the maps above are charter trains from Benelux to, e.g., ski destinations in winter, music festivals in summer.
 (I know of Treinreiswinkel, and Festival.Travel.)
 Many of these charter trains are night trains.